William Goldman, Oscar winner for ‘Butch Cassidy,’ has died

 “I never had a writing experience like it.
 I went back and wrote the chapter about Bill Goldman being at the Beverly Hills Hotel and it all just came out.
 I never felt as strongly connected emotionally to any writing of mine in my life,” Goldman once said.
 “It was totally new and satisfying and it came as such a contrast to the world I had been doing in the films that I wanted to be a novelist again.”

-The film grew into a cult classic, adding more phrases of Goldman’s to the lexicon: “As you wish,” ”Inconceivable!” and “Hello.
+The film, directed by Rob Reiner, grew into a cult classic, adding more phrases of Goldman’s to the lexicon: “As you wish,” ”Inconceivable!” and “Hello.
 My name is Inigo Montoya.
 You killed my father.
 Prepare to die!”

+Reiner on Friday said he had seen Goldman just days earlier.
+He called “The Princess Bride” his favorite book.
+“I was honored he allowed me to make it into a movie,” Reiner said on Twitter.

-Despite all his success as a screenwriter, Goldman always considered himself a novelist and didn’t rate his scripts as great artistic achievements.
+Despite all his success as a screenwriter, Goldman always considered himself a novelist.
+He didn’t rate his scripts as great artistic achievements.

 “A screenplay is a piece of carpentry,” he once said.
 “And except in the case of Ingmar Bergman, it’s not an art, it’s a craft.”